michaelrommel/nvim-silicon/README.md

 	-- the silicon command, put an absolute location here, if the command is not in your PATH command = "silicon",
-	-- a string or function returning a string that defines the title showing in the image -- only works in silicon versions greater than v0.5.1 window_title = function()
+	-- a string or function returning a string that defines the title showing in the image -- only works in silicon versions greater than v0.5.1, the default is nil window_title = function()
 		return vim.fn.fnamemodify(vim.api.nvim_buf_get_name(vim.api.nvim_get_current_buf()), ":t")
 	end,